Tacnode

 Key Takeaways

-Enterprise integration patterns are a proven vocabulary for solving the recurring problems of connecting systems and synchronizing data.
+Enterprise integration patterns are a proven vocabulary for solving the recurring challenges of connecting systems and synchronizing data.
 They were codified two decades ago, but the problems they solve — routing, transformation, aggregation, decoupling — are more relevant now than ever.

 Messaging is the dominant integration style.
 Publish-subscribe, content-based routing, pipes-and-filters, and aggregation are the patterns that power modern event-driven and streaming architectures.
 The shift from ESBs to event streaming platforms changed the implementation, not the patterns.